-For more about how this works, see this article about the six factors that contribute to food spoilage.
-But suffice to say that bacteria are tiny organisms, which, like us, need food, water and oxygen to survive.
+Food needs these six factors to contribute to food spoilage.
+Bacteria are tiny organisms, which, like us, need food, water, and oxygen to survive.
 So depriving them of one or more of these things kills them, and voilà!
 Your food is preserved.

-You'll note that duck goose and pork are all foods that come from animals with a relatively large percentage of body fat.
-And it is the fat that makes confit possible.
-This is why you don't tend to see confits made from chicken or turkey, since they are comparatively lean and thus lack the requisite fat content to make a proper confit.
+You'll note that duck, goose, and pork are all foods that come from animals with a relatively large percentage of body fat.
+It is the fat that makes confit possible.
+This is why you don't tend to see confits made from chicken or turkey since they are comparatively lean and thus lack the requisite fat content to make a proper confit.